Friedrich Jeckeln: Holocaust perpetrator in the Soviet Union

-This system was referred to as "sardine packing" (Sardinenpackung).
-It was reported that some of the experienced Einsatzgruppen killers were horrified by its cruelty.
-At Rumbula, Jeckeln watched on both days of the massacre as 25,000 people were killed.
+The mass killings at Rumbula took place on 30 November and 8 December 1941, and Jeckeln watched on both days as a total of 25,000 people were killed.
 Jeckeln proved to be an effective killer who cared nothing about murdering huge numbers of men, women, children and the elderly.
-One of only 3 survivors of the Rumbala massacre, Frida Michelson, escaped by pretending to be dead as the victims heaped shoes (later salvaged by Jeckeln's men) upon her:
+One of only 3 survivors of the Rumbula massacre, Frida Michelson, escaped by pretending to be dead as the victims heaped shoes (later salvaged by Jeckeln's men) upon her: